Alerovere/WALIS_Visualization/README.md

 # Visualization and data query for the WALIS database
 This is the code for a shiny app that takes the data from the WALIS database (https://warmcoasts.eu/world-atlas.html#).
 The code was prepared by Sebastian Garzòn (https://github.com/SbastianGarzon) under the supervision of A. Rovere.

-The interface shows the results of a script that summarizes the output of the WALIS sea level database as follows, starting from the "Summary" table in the database.
+The interface shows the results of a script (running offline) that summarizes the output of the WALIS sea level database as follows, starting from the "Summary" table in the database.

 ## Calculate RSL percentiles
 The script takes information on relative sea level values and calculates RSL percentiles in the following way.